 This chapter guides you on how to protect your home network from cyber attacks and unauthorized users by implementing these three network security functions.
 You can protect your home network from cyber attacks, block or allow specific client devices to access your network using Access Control, or you can prevent ARP spoofing and ARP attacks using IP & MAC Binding.
-It contains the following sections:

 - Protect the Network from Cyber Attacks

 - Access Control

 - IP & MAC Binding

-- ALG

-For a more comprehensive home network protection system, refer to the TP-Link HomeShield chapter.
+\For a more comprehensive home network protection system, refer to the HomeShield chapter.